Skip to main content

 Or see a summary of what courses are happening at which campus:

-Current Year 9, 10 and 11 students are eligible to apply for VETDSS courses, with specific course level options based on your current year level:
+Current Year 9, 10 and 11 students can apply for VETDSS, with course levels based on their current year:

 Need help deciding?
-Contact your school’s VET Coordinator for guidance on course selection and eligibility.
+Speak with your school’s VET Coordinator

 Education Support Courses (Partial Completion)

-We’re committed to providing inclusive learning environments for students of all abilities.
+We are committed to inclusive learning for students of all abilities.

 Life beyond your VETDSS journey and high school